 Quinte Region Bike Summit – Loyalist was a member of the organizing committee for the region’s first bike summit which brought together cycling and active transportation experts and community participants to learn how to make Quinte a more bike-friendly community.

-Laser Printer Removal – The College has removed 285 laser printers from campus, resulting in a 55% reduction in energy consumption, 62 percent reduction in solid waste, 68% reduction in greenhouse emissions and 30% reduction in paper.
+Laser Printer Removal – The College has removed 285 laser printers from campus, resulting in a 55% reduction in energy consumption, 62% reduction in solid waste, 68% reduction in greenhouse emissions and 30% reduction in paper.

-Waste Electronics Collection Fundraiser – Electronic waste from the community was collected by Post-Grad Public Relations students on March 10, 2012 in partnership with Quinte Waste Solutions and Ontario Electronic Stewardship.
-The money raised from the project helped to send two children to Camp Trillium.
+Waste Electronics Collection Fundraiser – Electronic waste from the community was collected by post-grad Public Relations students on March 10, 2012 in partnership with Quinte Waste Solutions and Ontario Electronic Stewardship.
+The money raised from the project helped send two children to Camp Trillium.

 Smoke-Free Initiative Award – At the Smoke-Free Initiative Awards presented by the Hastings & Prince Edward Counties Health Unit in April 2010, Loyalist received the Post-Secondary Award for creating designated outdoor smoking areas on campus.

 Drive to Survive – Hosted by the Motive Power Technician class during the College’s Spring Open House on April 16, 2011, students conducted oil changes, performed diagnostic procedures and inspected emission-related components to help members of the public to recognize the role that their automobiles play in the release of greenhouse gas emissions, which contribute to global warming.